 Treatment of opiate use disorder and addiction

-Moderate to severe opiate use disorder and opiate addiction usually requires medical detoxification and inpatient treatment in the beginning.
+Moderate to severe opiate use disorder and opiate addiction usually requires medical detoxification and inpatient treatment in the beginning at a partner facility.
 Accordingly, inpatient treatment separates the user from the drug and related stressors and triggers.
 After initial medical detoxification and inpatient stabilization, levels of care for continued treatment are assessed with six dimensions:

 - Acute intoxication or withdrawal potential